The “new” fertility test: AMH

 - Need an evaluation of their potential response to ovarian stimulation medications

-Women with high AMH levels have a higher ovarian reserve, meaning there are more eggs in their ovaries.
+Women with high anti-Mullerian hormone levels have a higher ovarian reserve, meaning there are more eggs in their ovaries.
 If these women need IVF or want to pursue fertility preservation, they tend to respond better to ovarian stimulation medications, and are likely to have more eggs retrieved.
 A very high AMH level can indicate PCOS, as well as put a woman at higher risk for ovarian hyperstimulation syndrome (OHSS) with ovarian stimulation medications.

 Women with low levels of AMH typically have low ovarian reserve, and very low levels indicate that a woman is approaching or in menopause.
 Women with low AMH levels often don’t produce many eggs, even with intense ovarian stimulation, making it harder to achieve pregnancy.

 Because AMH testing can explain so much about the causes of infertility, it’s often the first test we order for women who have been struggling to conceive.
 The information provided by an AMH test can assist your physician in developing the best treatment plan for you.
-To learn more about AMH and ovarian reserve testing, contact our Louisiana fertility centers to schedule an appointment.
+To learn more about this test and ovarian reserve testing, contact our Louisiana fertility centers to schedule an appointment.